Eldelshell/amforeas/README.md

 * Deploy in the cloud.
 * Run as a standalone server.
-* Deploy in your favorite JEE application server (JBoss, Tomcat, Glassfish).
+* Deploy in your favorite JEE application server (Wildfly, Tomcat, Glassfish).

 ##Usages
 This are some projects where Amforeas is ideal: